 Although Frederick continues to exhibit in select American galleries, in 2007 he returned to his home town where he established a new studio and has since exhibited his artwork at exhibitions held in Manchester, Birmingham and Staffordshire.
 He also spent 2 years as a part-time Tutor in Life Drawing at Staffordshire University as well as participating in the judging of the UNESCO-sponsored International Children's Exhibition of Fine Art

 in Lidice in the Czech Republic where he joined an international panel of judges to adjudicate 26,000 artworks.
-In April 2016, the artist was one of the first to move his studio into the new ACAVA Artists' Studios at the former Spode Works pottery factory in Stoke where he continues to paint and plan future exhibitions.
+In April 2016, the artist was one of the first to move his studio into the new ACAVA Artists' Studios at the former Spode Works pottery factory in Stoke where he worked for nearly four years before returning to his home-based studio, where he continues to paint and plan future exhibitions.

 Dedicated to the craft and tradition of oil-painting, Frederick Phillips is a painter for today who uses the techniques of the past to create the masterpieces of the future.
 His atmospheric paintings are like half-remembered dream images, glimpsed briefly as we awaken.
 As the artist himself has stated:

 "Originally, I was inspired by the Surrealists, and even today my paintings are not realistic portraits of the world about me.
 My work is about memory; I don't paint what I see, but the memory of what I have seen".